SatinWukerORIG/SatinWukerORIG/README.md

 ### Hi there! 👋
-I'm a middle school student from China, and for now I'm studying in Southern California.
+I'm a middle school student from China, and for now I'm studying in California.

 I’m currently working on
   - **[Rickroll Programming Language](https://github.com/Rick-Lang/rickroll-lang)**